Nexoral/ContainDB/README.md

 4. Setting up administration tools for each database type

 The final straw came when I needed to set up a multi-database project that required MongoDB, PostgreSQL, and Redis - all with different configurations, management tools, and persistence requirements.
 I spent hours on environment setup instead of actual coding.

+**The MongoDB Crisis:** The breaking point was when I tried to deploy MongoDB on a new Debian-based system.
+Instead of a working database, I got the cryptic "Illegal instruction (core dumped)" error - a common issue on certain Debian systems due to CPU instruction set incompatibilities with pre-built MongoDB binaries.
+After wasting a full day on troubleshooting this single issue, I realized containerization was the answer.

 I realized that these repetitive tasks could be automated, and ContainDB was born.
 What started as a personal script evolved into a comprehensive tool that I now use daily and want to share with the developer community.